LAB271/git-worktree/README.md

 # Git Worktree Management Toolkit

-A streamlined collection of templates and utilities for managing Git worktrees efficiently across your Python development workflow with included virtualenv handling.
+A streamlined collection of templates and utilities for managing Git worktrees efficiently across your Python development workflow including tab completion and virtualenv handling.

 ### Quick Start Example